- Set Up A Business

 With a distribution centre in Greater Copenhagen, you can reach the Northern European market of 100 million consumers within 24 hours.
 This is why major logistics providers such as DHL Express, UPS, TNT, PostNord and FedEx all use Greater Copenhagen as their logistics hub.

 Scandinavia’s most well-connected airport

 Copenhagen Airport, situated just 8 km and 15 minutes by train from Copenhagen city centre, has the most intercontinental, European, Scandinavian & Baltic connections of all the Scandinavian airports.
 It is also the largest cargo airport in Northern Europe with direct flights to 31 cargo destinations.

 The airport vicinity has the easiest access to road, rail and sea connections of all airports in Europe.
-In 2015, Copenhagen Airport was voted best airport in Northern Europe and second best in the world for airport security.
+In 2018 Copenhagen Airport was voted best airport in Northern Europe and third best airport in world for airport security.

 The second largest port in Scandinavia

 Northern Europe represents a significant market for industrial and consumer goods.
 Copenhagen Malmö Port represents one of the most sophisticated, competitive and environmental-friendly logistic centres in Europe.

 Copenhagen Malmö Port AB (CMP) is centrally located in both Denmark and Sweden serving the import to and export from the Greater Copenhagen region.
 The Port is located as the natural gateway for the markets in Scandinavia and the Baltic Sea.
 A single distribution centre – that’s all it takes to reach ten countries in the Baltic Region.
 CMP enjoys the perfect location.
 International car manufacturers like Toyota and Honda already make use of the opportunities it provides.